 4. Logging and Security

-There are many security topics that are relevant if it comes to logging data.
+There are many security topics that are relevant when it comes to logging data.
 Let’s touch upon a few:

-• Never trust external input.
+- Never trust external input.
 Never just insert raw data into your logs.
-Instead make sure that you only record data from trusted zones.
+Instead, make sure that you only record data from trusted zones.
 Next: make sure you do proper encoding & data sanitization.
-WebGoat contains a nice challenge which shows what happens if you do not clean your data properly.
+WebGoat on GitHub contains a nice challenge which shows what happens if you do not clean your data properly.

-• Harden your setup.
-The recent events with Log4J show that we should ensure that our logging infrastructure is patched, hardened, and monitored.
+- Harden your setup.
+The recent events with Log4J mitigation plan on Xebia show that we should ensure that our logging infrastructure is patched, hardened, and monitored.

-• Protect integrity of your logs: Integrity of data becomes all the more relevant when the logs need to show what has happened.
-Audit-logs, transaction-logs, and such often need to be protected by either having signed/HMACed messages or using a WORM(Write Once, Read Many) storage solution.
+- Protect the integrity of your logs: Integrity of data becomes all the more relevant when the logs need to show what has happened.
+Audit logs, transaction logs, and such often need to be protected by either having signed/HMACed messages or using a WORM (Write Once, Read Many) storage solution.

-• Protect the data.
-Logs should be protected at least as the same level as the data the process is dealing with.
-This means that you need to setup access management for logs, encrypt them at rest, et cetera.
+- Protect the data.
+Logs should be protected at least to the same level as the data the process is dealing with.
+This means that you need to set up access management for logs, encrypt them at rest, et cetera.

 5. Stacktraces and Logging